westerveltco/django-email-relay/RELEASING.md

 ## Choosing the Next Version Number

-We try our best to adhere to [Semantic Versioning](https://semver.org/), but we do not promise to follow it perfectly (and let's be honest, this is the case with most projects using SemVer).
+We try our best to adhere to [Semantic Versioning](https://semver.org/), but we do not promise to follow it perfectly (and let's be honest, this is the case with a lot of projects using SemVer).

 In general, use your best judgement when choosing the next version number.
 If you are unsure, you can always ask for a second opinion from another contributor.